jhlywa/chess.js/README.md

     chess.moves({ verbose: true });
     // -> [{ color: 'w', from: 'a2', to: 'a3',
-             flags: 'n', piece: 'p', san 'a3' },
+             flags: 'n', piece: 'p', san 'a3'
-             # a captured key is included when the move is a capture
+             # a captured: key is included when the move is a capture
-             # a promotion key is included when the move is a promotion
+             # a promotion: key is included when the move is a promotion
+           },
            ...
            ]